SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 which remain steady precisely when no new information enters the system.

-Seen through the TQE lens, these textbook symmetries are simply the situations where the KL divergence between successive shells vanishes.
+Seen through the TQE lens, these textbook symmetries are simply the situations where the orientation metric I’m monitoring—whether a KL divergence or some other $I$-channel whose optimal form remains to be determined—vanishes between successive shells.
 The system can translate or rotate freely, but unless an external torque or time-dependent potential injects orientation data, the bias stays asleep.
 What we usually call a “conservation violation” is, in this language, just the moment when $I$ lights up and the coupling reweights the available histories.

 ---